-An SOP for residential/municipal water supply well monitoring was developed for 2011 FSAP monitoring (METG, 2011).
-This document (METG-SOP-001) is included in Table 4-1 and in Appendix A, and should be consulted as the guide for conducting water supply well sampling as part of this 2020 CAMP.
+An SOP for residential/municipal water supply well monitoring was developed by METG.
+This document (METG-SOP-001) is included in Table 4-1 and in Appendix A, and should be consulted as the guide for conducting water supply well sampling as part of this 2021 CAMP.
 A general description of the private well monitoring procedure is provided below.